celohenrique/celohenrique/README.md

   Sonnus App: Developed to help childs and adults have a better sleep.
 It was developed using SwiftUI and AVFoundation. https://apps.apple.com/ao/app/sonnus/id6443548611

-  Eyes on you: 2D game developed using SpriteKit. https://apps.apple.com/br/app/eyes-on-you/id1658391751?l=en
+  Eyes on you: 2D infinity run game with a horror theme.
+It was developed using SpriteKit. https://apps.apple.com/br/app/eyes-on-you/id1658391751?l=en